aMytho/brave-frontier-godot/README.md

 ## Requirements

 Brave-Frontier-Godot can run on Windows, Mac, and Linux.
-However, only windows and Linux have been tested.
+However, only Windows and Linux have been tested.
 Mobile *may* work, but it would require that the game be ran from the engine instead of the production build.

-> In the following week I will provide production builds of the current state of the project.
-These will not require the engine to use.
-Windows and Linux only.
+Production builds for Linux and Windows can be found [here](https://github.com/aMytho/brave-frontier-godot/releases/tag/0.1).
+Use these if you have no interest in custom levels/units.
+If you want to create custom units/levels/features, read the below section.

 ## Installation